intuit/Trapheus/.github/CODE_OF_CONDUCT.md

 - Public or private harassment of any kind;
 - Other conduct considered inappropriate in a professional setting.

+# The Oath

+- I will do everything I say - word to word
+- I will show no excitement - calm, direct and pointed
+- I will be all about software
+- I will not be impulsive
+- I will not be reactive
+- I will know the outcome of every encounter
+- I will not hesitate
+- I will constantly make decisions + change them as needed
+- I will give immediate feedback, non-emotionally
+- I will speak rarely but when I will - it will be crisp and concise
+- I will call BS immediately
+- I will be fully present

 ## Reporting Concerns

 If you see someone violating the Code of Conduct please email TechOpenSource@intuit.com